UW-Solar-GRID/GRID/solarsizer/data/README.md

 The load profile will be saved after the user inputs a csv file within the GUI.
 We have provided an example of a load profile named load_profile_template.csv

 The irradiance data will be created after the user inputs a desired latitufe and longitude.
-The API fetches solar irradiance data from the ECMWF database.
+The API fetches solar irradiance data from the nrel NSRDB database.